grasshopper7/cucumber-pdf-plugin/README.md

 | displayExpanded | Display media as zoomed report section  | false |
 | displayAttached | Display media as pdf attachment | true |

+Many other report settings can be configured by using a yaml file as described in the [article](https://ghchirp.tech/2224/)

 **SUMMARY SECTION**

 ![sample](https://raw.githubusercontent.com/grasshopper7/cucumber-pdf-plugin/master/cucumber-pdf-plugin/summary.png)